sayo-hs/heftia/README.md

 Please refer to the [Haddock documentation](https://hackage.haskell.org/package/heftia-0.4.0.0/docs/Control-Monad-Hefty.html) for usage and semantics.
 For information on performance, please refer to [performance.md](https://github.com/sayo-hs/heftia/blob/v0.4.0/benchmark/performance.md).

-The library allows the following effects with well-defined semantics and composability:
+The library allows the following effects with well-defined semantics:

 * Coroutines
 * Non-deterministic computations